Table of Contents

 |Anterograde amnesia||Memory gaps in the period after the harmful incident (e.g. Polytrauma)|

 |Retrograde amnesia||Memory gaps in the period before the harmful incident|

 |Dissociative amnesia||Sudden inability to remember (mostly upsetting) incidents or information|

 Most important memory disorders

-We use language for interpersonal communication of thoughts, desires and feelings and hereby use many symbols.
-Broca-Area und Wernicke-Area are responsible for language generation and speech comprehension.
+We use language for interpersonal communication of thoughts, desires, and feelings and hereby use many symbols.
+Broca-Area und Wernicke-Area is responsible for language generation and speech comprehension.
 Central speech disorders are called aphasia.
 We talk about global aphasia if both, speech comprehension and language production are impaired.